carlaperezmartinez/carlaperezmartinez.github.io/join/index.md

 ## Postdoctoral Fellowship Opportunities

-Dr. Perez-Martinez is happy to advise and support interested candidates who wish to apply for postdoctoral fellowships.
-Please contact us well in advance the submission deadline to discuss possible research projects.
+Dr. Perez-Martinez is happy to advise and support interested candidates who wish to apply for postdoctoral fellowships (e.g. Royal Commission of 1851, Newton International Fellowship).
+Please contact us well in advance the submission deadline to discuss possible research projects and process logistics.